I know how to use the camera, now what?

 This refers to how our minds can relate one thing to another.

-The most classical example for this is what is known in psychology as “pareidolia”.
+The most classical example of this is what is known in psychology as “pareidolia“.
 Which is basically the phenomenon in which the mind responds to an image by perceiving a familiar pattern where none exists.

 This phenomenon commonly happens with humanoid faces.
 This is a powerful resource for photography because it can be used as a very effective hook for getting people's attention.